 Plant oils have the power to give you the best skin ever ... but the trick is knowing which ones suit your individual needs.

-When I first started going down the road of green beauty, and, indeed taking it further to study natural skincare formulation, I found it interesting that so many friends were really interested in natural beauty tips.
-With that in mind, I wanted to share some information on some of our favourite botanical oils here at Indagare in the hope they might help you navigate the world of natural skincare options.
+As I delved into the realm of green beauty and began studying natural skincare formulation, I noticed that many of my friends were also keenly interested in learning about natural beauty tips.
+As a result, I would like to share some information about some of our preferred botanical oils at Indagare in the hopes that it will assist you in navigating the vast array of natural skincare options available.

-Pomegranate oil is fabulous for skin nutrition, improving elasticity, reducing wrinkles and preventing aging.
+Pomegranate Seed Oil Pomegranate oil is fabulous for skin nutrition, improving elasticity, reducing wrinkles and preventing aging.
 High in ellagic acid, it is a powerful antioxidant that is known to lighten and brighten the skin.
-Pomegranate seed oil also promotes collagen and elastin production
+Pomegranate seed oil also promotes collagen and elastin production.

 Prickly Pear Seed Oil